COMP90054/2025-S1-A1/README.md

 **Academic Dishonesty:** This is an advanced course, so we expect full professionalism and ethical conduct.
 Plagiarism is a serious issue.
 Please **don't let us down and risk our trust**.
 The staff take academic misconduct very seriously.
 Sophisticated _plagiarism detection_ software (e.g., [Codequiry](https://codequiry.com/), [Turinitin](https://www.turnitin.com/), etc.) will be used to check your code against other submissions in the class as well as resources available on the web for logical redundancy.
 These systems are really smart, so just do not risk it and remain professional.
 We trust you all to submit your own work only; please don't let us down.
 If you do, we will pursue the strongest consequences available to us according to the **University Academic Integrity policy**.
 If you collaborate with other students, or use other materials, make sure to **acknowledge it in your self evaluation**.
 For more information on this see file [Academic Integrity](ACADEMIC_INTEGRITY.md).

 **We are here to help!:** We are here to help you!
 But we don't know you need help unless you tell us.
-We expect reasonable effort from you side, but if you get stuck or have doubts, please seek help.
+We expect reasonable effort from your side, but if you get stuck or have doubts, please seek help.
 We will run labs to support these projects, so use them!
 You can always ask general questions about the techniques that are required to solve the projects.
 If in doubt whether a questions is appropriate, always feel free to post a Private post to the instructors on Ed.

 **Silence Policy:** A silence policy will take effect **48 hours** before this assignment is due.
 This means that no question about this assignment will be answered, whether it is asked on the discussion board, by email, or in person.
 Use the last 48 hours to wrap up and finish your project quietly as well as possible if you have not done so already.
 Remember it is not mandatory to complete the project by reaching a perfect state, try to cover as much as possible.
 By having some silence we reduce anxiety, last minute mistakes, and unreasonable expectations on others.

-Please remember to follow all the submission steps as per assignment specification.
+Please remember to follow all the submission steps as per the assignment specification.

 ## COMP90054 Code of Honour